Serving clients in Fayetteville and all of NW Arkansas

 Nationally fatalities on the road declined between the years of 2004 and 2013.
 All signs seemed to indicate that these numbers would continue to fall, however, the trend was broken in 2015 and 2015 when driving fatalities rose on the national level.
 Similar to the national trends traffic fatalities in Arkansas were also on the decline between the years of 2003 and 2014.
 However, similar to the national trend the number of fatalities also rose between the years of 2014 and 2016, with a tragic increase of nearly 27 percent.

 If you have suffered a serious injury or if a loved one has been killed in a car accident, you may be entitled to compensation.
 Compensation typically attempts to make you whole by awarding money for damages.
-Ken Kieklak, Attorney at Law can work to obtain compensation for your pain and suffering, lost wages, loss of services, damage to property and other losses.
+Fayetteville AR personal injury lawyer Ken Kieklak, can work to obtain compensation for your pain and suffering, lost wages, loss of services, damage to property and other losses.

 Reasons for Fatal Traffic Accidents on Arkansas Roads